ruby/www.ruby-lang.org/en/news/_posts/2016-06-20-ruby-2-4-0-preview1-released.md

 ### [Thread#report_on_exception and Thread.report_on_exception](https://bugs.ruby-lang.org/issues/6647)

-Ruby ignored exceptions in threads unless another thread explicitly joins it.
+Ruby ignores exceptions in threads unless another thread explicitly joins them.
 With `report_on_exception = true`,
 you can notice if a thread has died due to an unhandled exception.